Rye123/50043-database-project/lab1.md

  ... more error messages ...
 ```

-<p>This indicates that this test failed, showing the stack trace where the error was detected.
+This indicates that this test failed, showing the stack trace where the error was detected.
 To debug, start by reading the source code where the error occurred.
 When the tests pass, you will see something like the following:

 ```
 $ ant systemtest